dversoza/python-utils/README.md

 > Transparência: verdadeira e simplificada

-- Atualmente extraí apenas dados de resultados financeiros das Serventias Extrajudiciais do TJPR
+- Currently, it only extracts financial results data from Extrajudicial Agencies of TJPR

 ---